louissharrock/louissharrock.github.io/_pages/about.md

 ## About Me

 <div style="text-align: justify">
-I am a finaly year PhD Student in Computational Statistics and Machine Learning at Imperial College London, supervised by <a href="http://wwwf.imperial.ac.uk/~nkantas/">Dr Nikolas Kantas</a>.
+I am a 3rd year PhD Student in Computational Statistics and Machine Learning at Imperial College London, supervised by <a href="http://wwwf.imperial.ac.uk/~nkantas/">Dr Nikolas Kantas</a>.
 I am jointly funded by EPSRC <a href="http://mpecdt.org/">Centre for Doctoral Training in the Mathematics of Planet Earth</a> and the <a href="https://www.npl.co.uk/">National Physical Laboratory</a>.

 ## Research Interests